 It’s really no wonder Vienna is considered one of Europe’s most beautiful cities.
 This historic capital is known for its Imperial architecture, clean streets, cosy cafes, and rich legacy of art and intellectualism.

-While it’s true that the winter months can drop well below zero, there’s still plenty of exciting activities and events worth visiting the city to see.
-At LetsFlyCheaper, we want your visit to Vienna to be as magical as the city itself, so check out our favorite things to do in Vienna’s wintertime.
+While it’s true the winter months in Austria can drop well below zero, there’s still plenty of exciting activities and events worth visiting for.
+A visit to Vienna in winter is as magical as the city itself.
+These are some of the best things to do in Vienna’s wintertime.

 Go Ice Skating